 The Pandemic and Malaysia’s Underserved Indigenous Communities

-One of the crucial issues detailed in the post-symposiums report encompasses the challenges faced by Malaysia’s indigenous communities, including the Orang Asli, during the pandemic.
+One of the crucial issues detailed in the post-symposium report encompasses the challenges faced by Malaysia’s indigenous communities, including the Orang Asli, during the pandemic.

-Panellists at the second symposium agreed that the indigenous needed to be recognised as a vulnerable community and deserved more inclusion in discussions about their needs.
+Panellists at the second symposium agreed that the indigenous needed recognition as a vulnerable community and deserved more inclusion in discussions about their needs.